 As I said, the story of Noah is so baby friendly, and there are so many activities you can do with it.
 When we got to the page where the animals board the ark, I had our baby practice her animal sounds.
 I also asked her if she could find different animals (i.e. can you find the elephant?)
 And she was always thrilled to point it out.

-When we got to the rain, we would sing a song we learned from Highlights Hello:
+When we got to the rain, we would sing a song we learned from our local story time:

 *Sing to the tune of “Ten Little Indians”